 Roche is the world's largest biotech company, with truly differentiated medicines in oncology, immunology, infectious diseases, ophthalmology and diseases of the central nervous system.
 Roche is also the world leader in in vitro diagnostics and tissue-based cancer diagnostics, and a frontrunner in diabetes management.

 Founded in 1896, Roche continues to search for better ways to prevent, diagnose and treat diseases and make a sustainable contribution to society.
-Twenty-nine medicines developed by Roche are included in the World Health Organization Model Lists of Essential Medicines, among them life-saving antibiotics, antimalarials and cancer medicines.
-Roche has been recognised as the Group Leader in sustainability within the Pharmaceuticals, Biotechnology & Life Sciences Industry seven years in a row by the Dow Jones Sustainability Indices.
+The company also aims to improve patient access to medical innovations by working with all relevant stakeholders.
+Thirty medicines developed by Roche are included in the World Health Organization Model Lists of Essential Medicines, among them life-saving antibiotics, antimalarials and cancer medicines.
+Roche has been recognised as the Group Leader in sustainability within the Pharmaceuticals, Biotechnology & Life Sciences Industry nine years in a row by the Dow Jones Sustainability Indices (DJSI).

-The Roche Group, headquartered in Basel, Switzerland, is active in over 100 countries and in 2015 employed more than 91,700 people worldwide.
-In 2015, Roche invested CHF 9.3 billion in R&D and posted sales of CHF 48.1 billion.
+The Roche Group, headquartered in Basel, Switzerland, is active in over 100 countries and in 2017 employed about 94,000 people worldwide.
+In 2017, Roche invested CHF 10.4 billion in R&D and posted sales of CHF 53.3 billion.
 Genentech, in the United States, is a wholly owned member of the Roche Group.
 Roche is the majority shareholder in Chugai Pharmaceutical, Japan.
-For more information, please visit
+For more information, please visit .

 All trademarks used or mentioned in this release are protected by law.